PyPLUTO: a data analysis Python package for the PLUTO code: Summary

 \section{Summary}

 } In recent years, numerical simulations have become indispensable for addressing complex astrophysical problems.
-The MagnetoHydroDynamics (MHD) framework represents a key tool for investigating the dynamical evolution of astrophysical plasmas, which are described as a set of partial differential equations ( \hyperlink{ref-Chiuderi2015}{Chiuderi \& Velli, 2015}) that enforce the conservation of mass, momentum, and energy, along with Maxwell's equation for the evolution of the electromagnetic fields.
-Due to the high nonlinearity of the MHD equations (regardless of their specifications, e.g., classical/relativistic or ideal/resistive), a general analytical solution is precluded, making the numerical approach crucial.
-Numerical simulations usually end up producing large sets of data files and their scientific analysis leans on dedicated software designed for data visualization ( \hyperlink{ref-Ahrens2005}{Ahrens et al., 2005}; \hyperlink{ref-Childs2012}{Childs et al., 2012}).
-However, in order to encompass all of the code output features, specialized tools focusing on the numerical code may represent a more versatile and built-in tool.
+The so-called magnetohydrodynamics (MHD) framework represents a key tool for investigating the dynamical evolution of astrophysical plasmas.
+This formalism consists of a set of partial differential equations ( \hyperlink{ref-Chiuderi2015}{Chiuderi \& Velli, 2015}) that enforce the conservation of mass, momentum, and energy, along with Maxwell’s equations for the evolution of the electromagnetic fields.
+Due to the high nonlinearity of the MHD equations (regardless of their specifications, e.g., classical/relativistic or ideal/resistive), a general analytical solution is not possible, making numerical approaches crucial.
+Numerical simulations usually produce large sets of data files, and their scientific analysis relies on dedicated software tools designed for data visualization ( \hyperlink{ref-Ahrens2005}{Ahrens et al., 2005}; \hyperlink{ref-Childs2012}{Childs et al., 2012}).
+However, to encompass all code output features, specialized tools focusing on the numerical code may represent a more versatile and integrated solution.

 Here, we present PyPLUTO, a Python package tailored for efficient loading, manipulation, and visualization of outputs produced with the PLUTO\footnote{ \url{https://plutocode.ph.unito.it}} code ( \hyperlink{ref-Mignone2007}{Mignone et al., 2007}; \hyperlink{ref-Mignone2012a}{Mignone, Zanni et al., 2012}).
-PyPLUTO uses memory mapping to optimize data loading and provides general routines for data manipulation and visualization.
-PyPLUTO also supports the particle modules of the PLUTO code, enabling users to load and visualize particles, such as cosmic rays ( \hyperlink{ref-Mignone2018}{Mignone et al., 2018}), Lagrangian ( \hyperlink{ref-Vaidya2018}{Vaidya et al., 2018}), or dust ( \hyperlink{ref-Mignone2019}{Mignone et al., 2019}) particles, from hybrid simulations.
-A dedicated Graphical User Interface (GUI) simplifies the generation of single-subplot figures, making PyPLUTO a powerful yet user-friendly toolkit for astrophysical data analysis.
+PyPLUTO uses memory mapping to optimize data loading and provides general data manipulation and visualization routines.
+PyPLUTO also supports the particle modules of the PLUTO code, enabling users to load and visualize particles, such as cosmic rays ( \hyperlink{ref-Mignone2018}{Mignone et al., 2018}), Lagrangian ( \hyperlink{ref-Vaidya2018}{Vaidya et al., 2018}), or dust particles ( \hyperlink{ref-Mignone2019}{Mignone et al., 2019}), from hybrid simulations.
+A dedicated graphical user interface (GUI, shown in Fig. \ref{fig::pyplutogui}) simplifies the generation of single-subplot figures, making PyPLUTO a powerful yet user-friendly toolkit for astrophysical data analysis.

 \hypertarget{statement-of-need}{